wangxianyu7/ANTARESS/README.md

 ## Notebooks

 Notebooks allows you to run a simplified version of the ANTARESS workflow.
 Their purpose is to help you familiarize with ANTARESS.
-To use the workflow to its full capabilities, user the configuration file.
+To use the workflow to its full capabilities, use the configuration file.

 Notebooks available in the namesake directory:
 - [ANTARESS_nbook_mock](Notebooks/ANTARESS_nbook_mock.ipynb) : to generate a mock CCF dataset